blue-name/slb/intl.en-US/Miscellaneous/FAQ/Heath check FAQ.md

 Symptoms:

 The 502 Bad Gateway error occurred when accessing the SLB service and the health status of the backend servers is indicated abnormal.
 However, the ECS instance can be accessed from the intranet and the port 80 listening is normal although a 404 error is reported in the web logs.

 Cause:

 The page used for health check does not exist.

-Solution:
+Resolution:

 Modify the health check configurations accordingly.